How to Create an Online Booking System for your App or Site

 - A chat with a support specialist.

 Many booking tools add built-in calendars as well.
-Some use it to increase users’ engagement.
-So instead of using external apps, they could plan their visits in it.
+Some use them to increase users’ engagement.
+So, instead of using external apps, users could plan their visits in the calendars.

-Others do it to provide a better user experience in terms of scheduling the reservation — it can be easier to book when the dates are visualized.
+Others do it to provide a better user experience in terms of scheduling the reservation — it can be easier to book if the dates are visualized.

 # 2: Feedback & Ratings 💬

-It’s of high importance to show your customers that you care about what they think of your business & the service you provided them specifically.
+It’s of high importance to show your customers that you care about what they think of your business & the service you provide them.

 Besides, you can use feedback as a tool to determine & work off the negative impression.
-So when a customer remains not satisfied enough with the service, you could smooth it with a discount or let them know that their opinion is taken into account and “everything possible will be done to prevent it the next time”.
+So, when a customer remains unsatisfied enough with the service, you could smooth it out with a discount or let them know that their opinion is taken into account and “everything possible will be done to prevent it the next time.”

 You can also ask users to explain the reason for canceling the reservation when they do so.
-In this way, you can gather valuable info on how to improve your services.
+This way, you’ll be able to gather valuable info on how to improve your services.

 # 3: Payment Gateway 💲